bioacoustic-ai/bacpipe/README.md

 ### Create and activate your environment

-Create a virtual environment using python3.11 and virtualenv `python3.11 -m virtualenv env_bacpipe`
+Create a virtual environment using python3.11 or python3.10 and virtualenv `python3.11 -m virtualenv env_bacpipe`

 activate the environment